PushpenderDangi/TCP-load-balancer/README.md

+## TCP Load Balancing
+Load balancing ensures high system availability through the distribution of workload across multiple components.
+Using multiple components with load balancing, instead of a single component, may increase reliability through redundancy.
+TCP load balancing component receives a connection request from a client application through a network socket.
+This component decides which node in the environment receives the request.
+For this requests distribution, the platform uses Round Robin Algorithm.

+## What are iptables?

+In the linux operating system, the firewalling is taken care of using netfilter.
+Which is a kernel module that decides what packets are allowed to come in or to go outside.

+iptables are just the interface to netfilter.
+The two might often be thought of as the same thing.
+A better perspective would be to think of it as a back end and a front end.

+## Nginx and Caddy Web servers.
+Both are web servers but they are used according to need.
+Nginx web server is ideal for handling heavy traffic volumes and serving large amounts of static content, but Caddy web servers are suitable for small sites and focus on performance and ease of use.

-For VM1 caddy installation
+## VM1 caddy installation

-VM1 :- 192.168.122.19
+## VM1 :- 192.168.122.19

-Update and upgrade system commands. sudo apt update sudo apt upgrade
+## Update and upgrade system commands.
+sudo apt update
+sudo apt upgrade

-Download and Install Caddy: Download and install Caddy, a web server, using the given below commands.
+## Download and Install Caddy: Download and install Caddy, a web server, using the given below commands.

-These commands are to be run in the virtual machine that we have created to run the caddy.
+## These commands are to be run in the virtual machine that we have created to run the caddy.

 1. To install caddy first we have to install the curl package on our server.
 To do this, run this command.

-If you are in a root directory then run this command.
+## If you are in a root directory then run this command.

 apt install curl -y

-Or if you are not in a root directory then run this command.
+## Or if you are not in a root directory then run this command.

 sudo apt install curl -y